The extended special

 of light, by definition, is always equal to с.

-Then, we consider the motion of the reference frame S’ at the
+Then, we consider motion of reference frame S’ at the constant

-constant velocity V0 relative to S0 along the axis OX
+velocity V0 relative to S0 along the axis OX (all the

-(all the axes of the two frames are parallel to each other.)
-In S’
+axes of the two frames are parallel to each other.)
+In S’ the light

 against the axis OX and at the speed с2